khalilAmustafa/Vision-Career/README.md

 - **Phase 2** — complete specialization subjects
 - **Phase 3** — become more job-ready with targeted final learning nodes

-The current system is dataset-driven and uses a prerequisite graph to build the learning tree, while AI is used where it adds value: discovery, recommendation, quiz generation, and final career preparation. fileciteturn4file2L1-L9 fileciteturn4file3L1-L12 fileciteturn4file0L1-L10
+The current system is dataset-driven and uses a prerequisite graph to build the learning tree, while AI is used where it adds value: discovery, recommendation, quiz generation, assessment evaluation, learning resource support, and final career preparation.

+Implementation reference available at: https://github.com/khalilAmustafa/Vision-Career

 ---